Public Art Advisory Committee

-The Public Art Site Selection Committee shall have the duty and responsibility to review the Public Art Master Plan and the Art in Public Places Five-Year Art Placement and Budget Plan for review and approval by the Board of County Commissioners and to hold public meetings to solicit public comment for public art projects.
+The Public Art Advisory Committee shall have the duty and responsibility to review the Public Art Manual, Annual Budget and Maintenance Plans for review and approval by the Board of County Commissioners and to hold public meetings to solicit public comment for public art projects.

 The mission of the Art in Public Places Program is to enhance the quality of the visual environment in the Martin County community, both natural and constructed; and in so doing:

 - To promote the spiritual, intellectual, and aesthetic enrichment of the community through public art;